What is the Schroth Method for Scoliosis?

 What type of brace should I wear?

 I recommend the Rigo-Cheneau Bracing in combination with Schroth Physiotherapy.
+ART Brace combined with Lyon Method physiotherapy.
 In some cases, I may recommend Providence night time brace.
-The suggested type of brace to wear will be discussed at your initial assessment.
+The suggested type of brace to wear will be discussed at your initial assessment and with your treatment team.